 Little Fort | An Environmental Film Festival

 Copyright © 2024 Little Fort Film Festival.
 All Rights Reserved.
-Non-Profit Organization.
-(501c3 application pending)
+A 501(c)3 Non-Profit Organization.
+All donations and gifts 100% deductible under the Internal Revenue Code.